GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 Persistent UI
 : When designing a side panel for your extension, make sure it enhances the user's browsing or search experience by providing relevant and useful functionality.
-A side panel should help the user accomplish tasks with as little distraction as possible.
+A side panel should help users accomplish tasks with as little distraction as possible.

 Store listing